chcosta/arcade/Documentation/Projects/DevOps/CI/Roadmap.md

 After this phase completes, we will be surfacing reasonable errors from our builds that help us differentiate categories of failures.
 We will surface data to the Azure DevOps Timeline API.
 We will also provide the tools such that if surfaced failures do not provide enough differentiable value, we can tweak the telemetry / guidance.

+## Phase 1a - .NET Core Engineering Telemetry Reporting

+Phase 1a and 1b (below) are parallel work streams.

 ### Work Items

 - In progress - provide guidance on what “good” error telemetry is

 - In progress - report powershell pipeline errors

 - Done - report bash pipeline errors

 - Done - report Linux MSBuild errors

 - Done - report Windows MSBuild errors

+## Phase 1b - Continue Gathering Telemetry

+In parallel with phase 1a (above).

+Jeff Schwartz (w/ Jared Parsons help) is going to update Jared Parsons telemetry gathering tool to push to a Kusto (staging) database so that we have real data we can look at and later converge in Phase 2.

+Jeff is also going to look at what data is useful and the kind of reports that are valuable, working towards Phase 3 where applicable.

 ## Phase 2 – Capture telemetry